 Reduced Oxygen or Oxygen Deprivation

-An inadequate supply of oxygen to the baby during labor poses significant risk for brain damage and death.
+An inadequate supply of oxygen to the baby during labor poses a significant risk for brain damage and death.
 Hypoxic-Ischemic Encephalopathy (HIE) occurs when the baby’s brain does not receive an adequate flow of oxygen, and can result in cerebral palsy, developmental problems, learning disabilities, impaired hearing, partial or total blindness, epilepsy and even death.
 This can also occur during pregnancy, but is particularly dangerous at the time of delivery.

 Anoxia (oxygen deprivation) or hypoxia (reduced oxygen) can also result from: